-- 1. I'M A COSMONAUT: Imagine you are a Russian cosmonaut on the International Space Station.
+1. I'M A COSMONAUT: Imagine you are a Russian cosmonaut on the International Space Station.
 You have been in space for six months.
 Float around the class and talk to the other "cosmonauts" about life on the space station, space and the lack of space.

-- 2. RECORDS: In pairs / groups, talk about the difficulties involved in breaking the following "longest time" records.
+2. RECORDS: In pairs / groups, talk about the difficulties involved in breaking the following "longest time" records.
 Which ones would you like to try and why?

 - Being in space

 - Kissing

 - Not sleeping

 - Being alone

 - Being married

 - Speaking English only

 - Being away from your country

 - Other

-- 3. CHAT: In pairs / groups, decide which of these topics or words are most interesting and which are most boring.
+3. CHAT: In pairs / groups, decide which of these topics or words are most interesting and which are most boring.

-Russians / cosmonauts / astronauts / space / space walk / record breaking / journeys / professions / challenges / mountains / overcoming difficulties / stress
+Russians / cosmonauts / astronauts / space / chalk / record breaking / voyages / professions / challenges / climbing mountains / overcoming difficulties / guinea pigs